User guide

 2-1-adjusting-settings

-2. If you have done that, hit "Update" and Poedit will now compare the translation file with the zenphoto folder to check if and what strings have changed.If Poedit finds untranslated strings, they will be listed in the window below you already know.
+2. If you have done that, hit "Update" and Poedit will now compare the translation file with the Zenphoto folder to check if and what strings have changed.If Poedit finds untranslated strings, they will be listed in the window below you already know.
 The second tab then will show strings that are not used anymore.
 These will be deleted from the file.
 (None found in this example).

 2-2-new-strings